songdaopi/grok3_api/README.md

   "model": "grok-3", // "grok-3" for the standard Grok 3 model, "grok-3-reasoning" for the Grok 3 reasoning model.
   "stream": true, // true for streaming response.
   "grokCookies": ["cookie1", "cookie2"], // a string for a single cookie, or a list of strings for multiple cookies.
-  "cookieIndex": 1, // the index of cookie (starting from 1) to request Grok3 Web API.
+  "cookieIndex": 1, // the index of cookie (starting from 1) to request Grok 3 Web API.
 If the index is 0, auto selecting cookies in turn (defalut behaviour).
   "textBeforePrompt": "System: You are a helpful assistant.", // text to add before the user’s message.
 The default text can be viewed by using the `-help` flag.
   "textAfterPrompt": "End of message.", // text to add after the user’s message.
   "keepChat": 1, // 1 to retain this chat conversation, 0 to auto delete it (defalut behaviour).